-Over 3 billion people are experiencing lockdown or curfew across the world.
+Despite vaccinations drives across the world, travel is still restricted.
+And that seems to be the case, at least internationally, for some time.
 Cooped up at home, this is an opportunity to take a step back and learn new things, especially about other cultures.
 As the world unites to combat this pandemic, it’s time we read between the lines of different storytelling.
 We found the best foreign movies on Netflix to binge-watch right now.

 The Platform (2019)

 This Spanish sci-fi thriller will mainline chills down your spine as the plot unfolds into a dystopian metaphor, which is eerily similar to the current situation of the world.
 When two prisoners living on a platform with a limited source of food begin fighting with each other, then the perfect story of the survival of the fittest ensues.

 Wild tales (2014)

 Karma in 15 minutes.
 This is ‘Wild Tales’ in a nutshell.
 This Spanish black comedy anthology film depicts the themes of vengeance and violence through six stand-alone films.
 The brilliantly written mini-stories are bound to leave your jaw drop with every twist ending.
 Bonus: It was a Palm d’Or nominee at the Cannes Film Festival in 2014.

 ‘Invisible Guest’ is one of the best mystery thrillers of the last decade, period.
 After the murder of his lover, a man is coiled in a mystery to protect his alibi but his innocence seems unlikely when his past creeps in.
 This Spanish thriller will have you glued to your screens until after the movie is over.